 Air vents on the amplifier front and side panels must have access to free flowing room temperature air.
-Cool air is drawn in through the sides and blown out the front.
+Cool air is drawn in through the side and blown out the front.
 It is not necessary to leave empty rack spaces above or below the amplifier.
-See the BTU/hr chart below for amplifier thermal output characteristics.
+See the BTU/hr chart in section 15 for specific thermal output characteristics. nXp models are used to illustrate worst case, nX and nXe models will be slightly lower.